 Pest strips are only needed for trash bags with items that cannot go through a dryer.
 Items that can go through a dryer willNOTneed the 1/4 of a pest strip per bag.
 Only hard item trash bags get the 1/4 no pest strip put inside the bag.
 It is vitally important to completely seal off whatever container or trash bag is being used.
 Not being airtight will lead to failure.

 Be sure to keep all fabrics in separate trash bags from your homes hard items when prepping.
 Do not mix hard items with facbrics inside of bags.
 Hard items can be defined as anything in your home that are not permanent to the location they are presently in.
 In other words items that are not decorations are hard items.

-DO NOT add shopping bags, other trash bags, fabric bags or any other types of bags to the inside of a prep trash bag.
-DO NOT slide a new trash bag over an old trash bag if the old one, especially if it has holes in it.
+DO NOT add shopping bags, other trash bags, fabric bags or any other types of bags to the inside of a prep hard item trash bag.
+DO NOT slide a new trash bag over an old trash bag of hard items, especially if it has holes in it.
 Instead, use duct tape to cover holes if they come about or just replace the trash bag with a new one.
-Plastic bags inside of plastic bags will leave spaces that the strips active ingredients floating through the air will not reach.
+Plastic bags inside of plastic bags will leave spaces that the strips active ingredient by floating through the air can't reach .

 All prepped items will be stored outside of the home during the treatment:

 Examples of places to store your prepped items directly after sealing off a trash bag are: